 Increases data base.

 Does not represent a barrier to trade.

-Serves as an essential first step towards further action that could be taken to limit trade in fish caught in the NAFO Regulatory Area by vessels from countries that are not members of NAFO.
+Serves as an essential first step towards further action that could be taken to limit trade in fish caught in the NAFO Regulatory Area by vessels from non-Contracting Parties.